Keto Chocolate Cake

-- It needs less than 8 ingredients.
-Okay, so that doesn’t include the frosting, but this cake tastes that good, you don’t even need it (but you should!).
+- 8 ingredients.
+Okay, so that doesn’t include the frosting, but this cake tastes so good that you don’t even need it (but you should!).

-- Ready in 30 minutes.
-You’d think a layer cake would take a long time to cook, but really, 30 minutes is the MAXIMUM time it could take.
+- Quick and easy.
+You’d think a layer cake would take a long time to bake, but really, 30 minutes is all it takes.

-- There is barely any prep required.
-You mix the wet ingredients, then add the dry ingredients and that is it.
+- Minimal prep work.
+You mix the wet ingredients, then add the dry ingredients, and that is it.
 Seriously, even a toddler could do this.

 - You can make them as cupcakes!
 Ever worry about portion control?
 Want to cook this cake in half the time?
 Bake them as cupcakes!